NandiniJerripothula-14/mini_sql_engine/README.md

 Apply projection (SELECT)

-Modular design:
+Modular design ensures clean separation of concerns:

 parser.py → SQL parsing

 engine.py → Query execution

-cli.py → CLI interface
+cli.py → User interaction

-Limitations
+⚠️ Limitations
 Only SELECT queries are supported

 Only one WHERE condition is allowed